 This time I did a double batch so I was able to get 2 loaves of bread and 48 mini muffins.
 Normally the recipe will give you two loaves of bread.

-Bake the loaves of bread for 45 minutes or until done, in glass loaf pans or metal pans.
-Cook time may vary.
 For the mini muffins bake 15 minutes or until done in cupcake liner mini muffin pan.
-Oven temperature should be 350℉.
+The oven temperature should be 350℉.

 Other My Creative Manner Recipes you may enjoy are: